 Learn how to create and send invoices in QuickBooks Online.

-We’ll show you how to create new invoices and show you how to review open invoices.
-We’ll also give you info on how customers can pay their invoices online if you have QuickBooks payments, or how to handle things if you use an external payment processing platform.
+We’ll show you how to create new invoices and show you how to review unpaid invoices.
+We’ll also give you info on how customers can pay their invoices online if you have QuickBooks Payments, or how to handle things if you use an external payment processing platform.